Image Encoding#

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-For example, if an H.264 NALU is like this:
+For example, if an H.264 NALU is as follows:

 [00 00 00 01 67 42 A0 1E 23 56 0E 2F …]